rantropov/RealTimeBidding/Thesis/OnlineAdvertising.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. date::2016-Jan-14

-The old form of online advertising is contract-based advertising, also called offline advertising.
-In this pricing model, impressions are negotiated and sold in packs in offline in a fixed price.
+The old form of online advertising is contract-based advertising, also called direct buy market.
+In this pricing model, impressions and prices are negotiated in advance according to negotiations between publishers and advertisers directly in off-line.
 Contract-based advertising unable to target real-time audience, the publisher shows impression to browsers in a time period or impression count basis.
 Also because the contract is negotiated offline before ads campaign, the system unable lacks flexibility to fit audience's interests.
 Thus resulted in a very low response rate.

 ..
 To be continue..